The vulnerability spectrum

 - Capability – low knowledge of financial matters or low confidence in managing money (financial capability).
 Or low capability in other relevant areas such as literacy or digital skills.

-Clients along the spectrum will have diverse needs and experience different things at different points in their life.
-It’s important to identify the needs of all customers along this spectrum and respond accordingly.
 For example, a customer who’s lost their job or falls ill is likely to have different or more needs than others.
 If these aren’t met, they may be vulnerable to harm.

 Customers at the greatest risk of harm are likely to require more, or different, support than others.
 They may also need prompt help to prevent risk of harm growing, for example protection from financial scams.

 Where a firm can identify a customer in vulnerable circumstances, and support them effectively, the risk of harm is reduced.
 The FCA are looking for more consistency among firms so that consumers get a more equal service whichever firm they interact with.